 He has written for the Sunday Times, Daily Telegraph, Observer – for which he was a TV critic – Financial Times, Daily Mail, Independent, GQ and Esquire magazines; and has been a columnist for the Guardian and Times newspapers.
 Much of his journalism has been about architecture, property and design; he presented The Property Show for Thames Television.

-In between, he has written drama for Radio 4 and co-founded a wine blog – whose greatest moments are now memorialised in book form: Sediment.
-This recently won the John Avery Award.
+In between, he has written drama for Radio 4 and co-founded a wine blog – whose greatest moments are now memorialised in book form: Sediment – winner of the John Avery Award.

-He has just finished a stint as a Visiting Fellow at Goldsmiths College, London.
+He recently finished a stint as a Visiting Fellow at Goldsmiths College, London.
 Married, with two sons, he (still) lives in London.